 - Oat milk: Even when unsweetened, it is carb-heavy and more likely to raise insulin levels

 If you are fasting purely for weight loss, a little wiggle room might be okay.
-However, for stricter goals, such as cellular repair, it is safer to stick to zero-calorie drinks.
+If your goal is strictly metabolic (insulin sensitivity, appetite control, or keeping the fast simple), sticking to zero-calorie drinks is the most reliable approach.

 What to Avoid Completely